Pet Care Resources for Omaha Pet Owners

 These sites cover a variety of veterinary topics, with the primary focus on pet owner education regarding common veterinary disorders.

-- “State-By-State Guide to Moving with Your Pets” at goodcall.com provides excellent information for those who are moving across state lines.
+- “State-By-State Guide to Moving with Pets” at mymove.com provides excellent information for those who are moving across state lines.
 You may not know it by there are animal import laws that vary by state.
 If you don’t know and follow the appropriate laws, you may be subject to fines or other penalties.

 - Common Dog and Cat Diseases Use the search function at www.petplace.com to access information on common dog and cat diseases.
 These articles are written by veterinarians, for clients.

 - “Teach Your Kids To Be Good Pet Parents” is an article at www.mypet.com that suggests how to teach kids about pet care and the responsibility of caring for a pet.

 - “Bringing a Baby into a Dog’s World” is another article at www.mypet.com that talks about the steps you should take to introduce your new baby to your dog and ways to ensure the safety of both.

 - This link takes you to the cancer center at the University of Pennsylvania site, a comprehensive resource for veterinary cancer information.

 - For more information about cancer in pets, check out Colorado State University’s veterinary cancer site.